 Composition of Milk

-- Calcium: Helps in developing strong bone structure; maintains bone mass
+- Calcium: Helps in developing strong bone structure; maintains bone mass.

-- Protein: Repairs or builds muscle tissues; source of energy
+- Protein: Repairs or builds muscle tissues; source of energy.

-- Vitamin D: essential for healthy bones
+- Vitamin D: Essential for healthy bones.

-- Potassium: maintains the blood pressure
+- Potassium: Maintains blood pressure.

-- Vitamin B12: develops healthy red blood cells and nerve tissue
+- Vitamin B12: Develops healthy red blood cells and nerve tissue.

-- Vitamin A: necessary for a strong immune system, good eyesight, and skin
+- Vitamin A: Necessary for a strong immune system, good eyesight, and skin.

-- Riboflavin(B2): helps to convert food into energy
+- Riboflavin(B2): Helps to convert food into energy.

-- Niacin: metabolizes fatty acids and sugars
+- Niacin: Metabolizes fatty acids and sugars.

 This is why milk is considered a nutrient punch to the body.
 In fact, a glass of milk can provide the same amount of Vitamin D as 100 gms of fish, the same amount of calcium as 2 1/4 broccoli, as much potassium as one banana, and as much Vitamin A as two baby carrots.

-Benefits of Milk
+So What are the Benefits of Milk for Diabetics

 One point to be noted is that selecting the type of milk is essential, especially in the case of diabetes.
-This mainly depends on your daily diet, daily carbohydrate intake, and the flavors you prefer.
+This mainly depends on your daily diet, daily carbohydrate intake, and the flavours you prefer.
 For instance, someone who has a low-carb diet can opt for whole milk.
 Similarly, skim milk would be the best option for people who wish to reduce their carbohydrate intake.

-The best way to find the best-suited milk for diabetics is by checking the blood sugar levels using a handy glucometer.
+The best way to find the best-suited milk for diabetics is by checking blood sugar levels using a handy glucometer.